Dannorj/wiki-test/docs/FAQ/FAQ-TemplateMD.md

 code
 ```

-If you need an inline code you can also use `Git commit -m "XXX"`.
+If you need an inline code you can also use `backticks for adding it`.

 For a horizontal break, you can use three hyphens or asterisks on a new line: